Flint City Bucks: History

-As reigning PDL champions, the Bucks started 2007 with high expectations, and to their credit they did not disappoint – if anything, they actually improved on their 2006 form.
-They began the season with an 11-game unbeaten run, with only three draws.
-Their majestic form took the Bucks to the US Open Cup once more, but for once they failed to beat their higher-division opponents, losing 4–2 to Richmond Kickers in first round.
-After a slight blip when they lost 2–1 to Cleveland Internationals after receiving two red cards, normal service was resumed with a 7–1 hammering of West Michigan Edge in the next game (which featured a Kenny Uzoigwe hat trick), and the Bucks strolled to their sixth divisional title.
-After dominating the St. Louis Lions in the playoff semi-final, the Bucks retained their Conference title with a comfortable 3–0 win over Chicago Fire Premier, returning to the national stage for a second consecutive year.
-A penalty shootout victory over Brooklyn Knights after a 1–1 tie in the semi-finals sent the Bucks to the Championship game for the second consecutive year – where, once again, their opponents were Southern Conference champions Laredo Heat.
-Over 6,500 fans in Laredo, Texas watched the game finish 0–0 after extra time; the resulting penalty shootout was full of drama when, with the scores balanced at 3–3, striker Kenny Uzoigwe suffered leg cramps and was unable to take his spot kick, and had to be substituted during the shootout.
+As reigning PDL champions, the Bucks started 2007 in good form with an 11-game unbeaten run, with only three draws.
+In the US Open Cup, they lost 4–2 to Richmond Kickers in the first round.
+The Bucks finished the regular season by winning their sixth divisional title.
+After defeating the St. Louis Lions in the playoff semi-final, the Bucks retained their Conference title with a 3–0 win over Chicago Fire Premier, returning to the national stage for a second consecutive year.
+A penalty shootout victory over Brooklyn Knights after a 1–1 tie in the semi-finals sent the Bucks to the Championship game for the second consecutive year where they once again played against Southern Conference champions Laredo Heat.
+The game stood at 0–0 after extra time.
+During the penalty shootout striker Kenny Uzoigwe suffered leg cramps and was unable to take his spot kick, and had to be substituted.
 His replacement, Ian Daniel, had his kick saved by Laredo goalkeeper Ryan Cooper; teenager Felix Garcia then scored the winner for the Texans.
-Nevertheless, two consecutive trips to the championship game was a massive achievement for the Bucks, and cemented their place as one of the leading amateur clubs in the nation.

 Prior to the 2008 season the Bucks moved into the brand new $17-million Ultimate Soccer Arenas in Pontiac, Michigan, making them one of the few teams to play regularly on a full-size indoor soccer field.
 Prior to this, the Bucks were without a regular home field for several years, and played games at numerous different venues in Michigan.